-Griffin, 73, has participated in a walking class for older adults in Craig for more than two years.
+Griffin, 73, has participated in a walking class for older adults in Craig for more than a year.

-Her overall health is a testament to her fitness improvements.
+Her overall health also is a testament to her fitness improvements.

-"I feel quite well," said Griffin, who also participates in strength classes at Wellness Wednesdays, an Aging Well program offered through the Northwest Colorado Visiting Nurse Association.
+“I feel quite well,” said Griffin, who also participates in strength classes at Wellness Wednesdays, an Aging Well program offered through the Visiting Nurse Association.